edvinamborg/Infobord-T4/Server_C#/README.md

 2. Open Postman, choose new request, and select the method PUT.
 3. Type in the URL and port number of the API.
 This is documented in the console after running `dotnet run`.
 In my case, it's: `http://localhost:5501/api/fruit/[ObjectId]`.
 Replace [ObjectId] with the ObjectId of the item you want to target.
 4. Under Headers, add a key "Content-Type".
 As its value, add "application/json".
 This allows you to send a JSON body with the request, and it will contain the key/value pairs.
 5. Under Body, add some JSON code.
-For exampel: `{
+For example: `{
     "name":"Simple fruit",
     "description":"Sample_descriptioner_again",
     "image_string": "sample_image_string"